deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 add cl, 0x88
 ```

 This adds `0x88` bytes to the CL register.
-The CL register (counter low), is an 8 bit register (with CH, or counter high)that makes up the 16 bit register CX.
-CX is a 16 bit register that makes up the 32 bit register (x86) ECX.
+The CL register (counter low), is an 8-bit register (with CH, or counter high)that makes up the 16 bit register CX.
+CX is a 16-bit register that makes up the 32 bit register (x86) ECX.

 Here is a diagram that outlines this better: